clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ovs-dpdk.rst

 ###################################

-To significantly improve network performance, enable `DPDK`_ support on the `OpenvSwitch`_ project.
+To significantly improve network performance, enable `DPDK`_ support on the `Open vSwitch`_ project.
 This guide describes a simple use case shown in :ref:`Figure 1 <f1ovs>`, where one :abbr:`VM (virtual machine)` sends 1,000,000 HTTP requests to another VM.